 Adami Award for Piano Accompaniment Fellows

-All junior and accompaniment fellows hold a unique position at the Royal College of Music.
+All junior and collaborative accompaniment fellows hold a unique position at the Royal College of Music.
 They are expected to develop musical and communication skills by undertaking further intensive study, working with other students internally and doing all they can to raise the profile of the RCM externally.
 All fellows work in close contact with the Creative Careers Centre, the RCM’s centre for professional skills and publicity services.

 Current Adami Award for Piano Accompaniments Fellow